PerfunctoryOrator/py-pwd-manager/README.md

 A simple password manager written in Python that allows users to store and generate passwords

 ## Features
-- Securely stores passwords using `pickle`
+- Securely stores passwords using `pickle`.
-- Generates random passwords with uppercase, lowercase, digits, and special characters
+- Generates random passwords with uppercase, lowercase, digits, and special characters.
-- Stores password modification information in IST (GMT+5:30)
+- Stores password modification information in IST (GMT+5:30).
-- Provides an option to reset the password database
+- Provides an option to reset the password database.
 - Cross-platform compatibility

 ## Requirements